 There are multiple options for gates, and based on whether the gate needs to be electrified or not, you may choose to simply terminate and restart the fence around the gate.
 For this, underground or leadout cable may be used.
 If the gate will be electrified, a gate anchor, cut out switch, or gate kit (such as the electric bungee gate) may be used.

 You may need certain tools to complete your fence.
 Reels are useful for storing and tensioning poly wire and tape.
 If using crimp connections, a crimper and crimps will be needed.
 Fencing pliers will help to cut, bend, and form wire.
-A payout spinner or spinning jenny is useful to install heavy high tensile wire.
+A payout spinner or spinning jenny is useful to install heavy high tensile wire without it kinking or bending.
 Testers can be used to measure current and voltage on a fence to indicate it is functioning properly, and help to detect, find, and correct faults.

 To review, here's an overview of the items you will need:

-If you have any questions, you can contact us from 9 to 5 central, Monday to Friday.
+If you have any questions, you can contact us for more information.
 We would be happy to help you with your specific needs.